 8) You can have multiple ad sizes compete in the same ad spot to tighten competition.
-For instance, you can have 300×250 spot serve 320×100 and 320×50.
+For instance, you can have a 300×250 spot serve 320×100 and 320×50.
 When this happens, the smaller advertisements will always align vertically at the top.

 9) Get the best deals on Ad Networks.
 Several ad networks are offering flat-rate CPMs for interstitials and other mobile ad sizes.
 At MonetizeMore, we have demand partners who can provide as much as $10 CPM for mobile slider ads, interstitials, anchor unit, etc.